Mokelumne River: Recreational uses

 The Mokelumne River is home to five notable whitewater kayaking runs: Fantasy Falls, Devil's Nose, Tiger Creek Dam, Ponderosa and Electra-Middle Bar.
 Fantasy Falls, a Class V+, 26-mile wilderness reach, runs from below Highway 4 in Alpine County to the backwaters of Salt Springs Reservoir.
 Devil's Nose, Class IV-V, runs 17 miles from Salt Springs Dams to Tiger Creek Powerhouse.
 Below Tiger Creek Dam is the Tiger Creek Dam Whitewater run, a scenic, 3 mile Class IV run.
 The Ponderosa run goes from Ponderosa Way to Electra Powerhouse.
 The westernmost run is Electra-Middle Bar, a 5+-mile Class II-III run.
 It begins just below the Electra Powerhouse, passes under Highway 49 south of Jackson, CA and ends at the Middle Bar Bridge.

 The Mokelumne is also a popular site for fishing, camping, water play, birding, picnics, gold panning, spring wildflower watching, and other activities.
 Electra Road, just east of Highway 49, is a popular place to run, walk, and enjoy the river.
 The large granite domes, Calaveras Dome and Hammer Dome, near Salt Springs Reservoir, are popular for technical rock climbing.
 Three campgrounds are also located near Salt Springs: Mokelumne River, White Azalea, and Moore Creek.

-Above Salt Springs Reservoir, the Mokelumne Wilderness challenges those who seek a true wilderness experience.
-Backpacking in this federally designated wilderness area requires good back-country skills.

 Downstream, the river is also a popular recreational destination, particularly the day-use area at the base of the Camanche Dam, which includes the Mokelumne River Fish Hatchery, and Lodi Lake, a city park in the small town of Lodi.

 The California Office of Environmental Health Hazard Assessment (OEHHA) has developed a safe eating advisory for Lower Mokelumne River based on levels of mercury or PCBs found in fish caught from this water body.